aws/aws-sdk-php/docs/guide/credentials.rst

 ~~~~~~~~~~~~~~~~~~~

 ``Aws\Credentials\CredentialProvider::assumeRole`` is a credential provider
-that creates credentials using assume role parameters from ini profile.
-Optionally,
+that creates credentials using assume role parameters and ``StsClient`` information.
-assume role profile name and file name could be provided.

 .. code-block:: php